Anna Ecklund: Early life

-Though various published sources state that Emma Schmidt was born in Milwaukee on March 23, 1882 and raised in a Catholic household in Marathon, Wisconsin, this biography is problematic because it makes Emma the daughter of Eduard Schmidt, contradicting both published and unpublished accounts of Emma's purported possession and exorcisms which state that her father's name was Jacob.
+Various published sources state that Emma Schmidt was born in Milwaukee on March 23, 1882 and raised in a Catholic household in Marathon, Wisconsin.
+This biography is problematic because it makes Emma the daughter of Eduard Schmidt, contradicting both published and unpublished accounts of Emma's purported possession and exorcisms which state that her father's name was Jacob.
 If this information is correct, the true identity of Emma Schmidt, as per records found on Ancestry.com, may be Hulda Emma Schmidt, born July 3, 1882, in Thurgau, Switzerland to Jacob and Anna Schmidt, who subsequently emigrated to Wisconsin in 1884.
 This Emma Schmidt was one of nine children, and died June 23, 1964, in Milwaukee, Wisconsin.

 According to Wisconsin birth records, both of Schmidt's parents were German immigrants.
 Some sources contradict the narrative that she was raised in Marathon, Wisconsin.
-The unpublished Bunse manuscript states Riesinger exorcized Schmidt in Milwaukee, Wisconsin, and the Bunse manuscript states that Emma Schmidt known as "Mary X" met Riesinger in New York when Emma Schmidt was 16, around 1898.
+The unpublished Bunse manuscript states Riesinger exorcized Schmidt in Milwaukee, Wisconsin, and that Emma Schmidt - known as "Mary X" - met Riesinger in New York when Emma Schmidt was 16, around 1898.
 An article in the Des Moines Register from 23 September 1928 stated, "Relatives living near here are thought to have prevailed upon the Reverend Joseph Steiger, pastor of St. Joseph’s church, to bring the woman to Earling from an eastern city for the ritual," which suggests Emma Schmidt was from the US East Coast and not Wisconsin.
-She reportedly began exhibiting signs of possession during her adolescence, demonstrating revulsion of holy objects, "disturbed" thoughts, and inability to enter churches.
+She reportedly began exhibiting signs of possession during her adolescence, demonstrating revulsion of holy objects, "disturbed" thoughts, and an inability to enter churches.
 Ecklund also began to take part in "unspeakable sexual acts."
 According to an account published in 1935, the believed source of Ecklund's possession was her aunt Mina, a reputed local witch who placed spells on herbs for food she prepared.
 Mina was purportedly also a lover of Ecklund's father.